 Louisiana Center for Dyslexia and Related Learning Disorders

-The Louisiana Center for Dyslexia and Related Learning Disorders is housed in S. Babington and Peltier Hall.
+The Louisiana Center for Dyslexia and Related Learning Disorders is housed in the FACS Building and Peltier Hall.
 The state Center prepares teachers to serve individuals with dyslexia through clinical and educational intervention provides direct service to Nicholls State University students and area residents, conducts psycho-educational assessments for children and adults, disseminates information about dyslexia, contributes to state policy regarding dyslexia, and conducts research that will contribute to the study of dyslexia.

 Louisiana Teacher Certification Requirements

 Upon completion of all academic requirements including graduation, student teaching and passing of the Praxis Examination or N.T.E. equivalent (if taken prior to September 1, 1999), the College of Education will submit all of the student’s credentials to the State Department of Education at the request of the student for initial certification.
 However, a teacher already certified should see his or her employer to add-on a certification.

 All Praxis examinations are available at www.teachlouisiana.net.
 All minimum scores are two points higher for entering freshmen to a University of Louisiana System institution effective Fall 2004, Nicholls State University is included.

 All parts of the NTE/PRAXIS required for certification must be passed prior to student teaching.
 (Information on minimum passing scores available in the Dean’s Office.)
 NTE scores taken after September 1, 1999 are not valid for certification in Louisiana.
 Students who have a composite ACT score of 22 or higher or a combined verbal and quantitative SAT score of 1030 do not have to take Praxis I effective September 2006.